xerocross/train-prob/README.md

 For the purpose of finding the _shortest_ route from one node to another, I used the classic Floyd's algorithm.
 We have not enforced that the graph does not contain negative cycles.
-So, if you build a graph with negative cycles, the method for finding the shortest route will fail.
-It will go into an infinite loop.
+So, if you build a graph with negative cycles, the method for finding the shortest route will fail because in that case the problem is ill-posed.

 We expect "weight" to model a cost or distance or otherwise a positive number (perhaps 0).
 Assuming that is the case, Floyd's algorithm is the best known method to find